d-becking/nncodec-icml-2023-demo/README.md

 segmentation demo, prepared for the Neural Compression Workshop (ICML'23).
 How to run the code, paper result reproducibility and the demo are described in the [NNCodec Usage](#nncodec-usage) section.

-The official NNCodec git repository that served as the basis for this repo can be found here:
+The official NNCodec git repository, that served as the basis for this repo, can be found here:

 [![Conference](https://img.shields.io/badge/fraunhoferhhi-nncodec-green)](https://github.com/fraunhoferhhi/nncodec)